The 4 Best Online Colleges that Accept FAFSA

 Many states also make filling out the FAFSA a requirement for receiving state aid.
 In short, filling out the FAFSA means you will likely qualify for more financial aid.

 If you don’t submit the FAFSA, you won't qualify for federal grants such as the Pell Grant or for federal student loans.
 That means the only student loans you will be able to take out are private student loans.
 Federal student loans offer more repayment options than private loans, including income-driven repayment plans, loan forgiveness programs and long forbearance periods.
 Also, interest rates for federal loans are often lower than interest rates for private loans.

 Private student loans can help if you are left with a funding gap after you submit the FAFSA.
-Juno offers both private undergraduate student loans and private graduate student loans and guarantees you won’t find a better private student loan interest rate than the deal it offers you from its lending partner.
+Juno offers both private undergraduate student loans and private graduate student loans and guarantees you won’t find a better private student loan interest rate than the deal it offers you from its lender partners.

 How is accreditation related to FAFSA eligibility?

 Only accredited schools are eligible for federal financial aid, which you receive by completing the FAFSA.
-When a school is accredited, that means it has been reviewed by a governing body to ensure that it meets certain academic standards.
+When a school is accredited, that means it has been reviewed by a governing body to ensure that it meets certain academic standards and meets eligibility requirements.

 You can go to the official Department of Education database to find out if the school is accredited.
-Even if a school says it’s accredited, you should double-check on that site.
+You should double-check on that site even if a school says it’s accredited.
 Not all types of accreditation will count.